KyleArthurs/Pure-C-Toggle-Code/README.md

 1. upload code to your Arduino board
 2. Open the Serial Monitor
 3. Enter the letter T (in caps)
-4. The onboard light should toggle On/Off
+4. The onboard light should toggle On/Off (located at PORT B pin 5)

 It should be noted that there is a bug where the light will stay on the first time you enter the toggle input, I am working on this after I complete my own USART library